gabriel/swiftui-routes/README.md

 ## Example (Multiple Packages)

-Here we register routes from package A and package B:
+Here we register routes from package A and package B. We use url based routing for loose coupling.

 ```swift
 import PackageA